Dancing Conversation Hearts

 How the Density Experiment works

-In this experiment, we dropped conversation hearts into a glass of freshly poured, carbonated soda.
+We dropped conversation hearts into a glass of freshly poured, carbonated soda in this experiment.
 The conversation hearts are denser than soda.
 Remember when we observed density in different liquids?
-Well because the conversation hearts are denser than the soda, they should have quickly thumped to the bottom of the glass.
-As you observe them for a few minutes, you notice that they slowly rise.
-Because those carbon dioxide bubbles in the soda were sticking to the candies, once enough soda bubbles accumulate on the candy, they are lifted through the soda.
-Once the conversation hearts are at the top, the carbon dioxide bubbles escape into the air, which causes the candy hearts to sink once again.
-The process starts again causing the hearts to go up and down and appear to be dancing.
-Water, Baking Soda, and White Vinegar also create carbon dioxide gas creating the same effect.
+Because the conversation hearts are denser than the soda, they should have quickly thumped to the bottom of the glass.
+You notice they slowly rise as you observe them for a few minutes.
+Because those carbon dioxide bubbles in the soda stuck to the candies, they were lifted through the soda once enough soda bubbles accumulated on the candy.
+Once the conversation hearts are at the top, the carbon dioxide bubbles escape into the air, which causes the candy hearts to sink again.
+The process starts again, causing the hearts to go up and down and appear dancing.
+Baking Soda and White Vinegar also create carbon dioxide gas, creating the same effect.